Year ending June 2025

 Business and Operational Structure

 The nature of our business means that we class ourselves as being at low risk of modern slavery in our operations and supply chain.
 Our supply chains are relatively limited and include IT, data hosting and communications infrastructure, software and data service providers, office space leasing, facilities and travel services, and we generally procure goods and services from large, well-established organisations with their own public commitments to the Modern Slavery Act.
-Adaptive maintains staff policies with regard to anti-harassment and bullying, health and safety, anti-bribery and corruption, and equal opportunities.

 Governance